How To Take The Ferry From Italy To Greece

 Ancona is situated on the Adriatic Sea and is a large port.
 There are several daily crossings over to Igoumenitsa on the west coast of Greece.

 Anek Superfast and Minoan Lines operate crossings daily, with around 1-3 services depending upon the time of year.
-The first ferry leaves in the early afternoon and another late in the evening, with a journey time of around 16-21 hours.
+The first ferry leaves in the early afternoon and another late in the evening, with a ferry duration of around 16-21 hours.

-There is also a return ferry from Igoumenitsa to Ancona daily.
+There is also a return ferry from the ports of Igoumenitsa to Ancona daily.

 Patras Greece